dr-hannah-brotheridge/Medlist/README.md

 ## 🚀 Next Phases of Development
 - **API Orchestration Layer:** Integrating the NZULM or MedSafe medication list as an automatically updating API.
 - **Automated Summarisation:** Implementing a structured pipeline to export compliance history directly into standard GP consultation templates.
+- **Photos:** Allows patients to add photos of their script and medications to help remember what they look like in association to their name.
+If doctors ask if they have noticed any side effects, or changed any medications themselves and they onnly know the meds by name (common), they can check the photo on the app.